Welcome to the O Scale Newark & E'port Connecting Railroad

 Ironbound is Debski & Sons Scrappers.

-It's worth a closer look at Debski's
+A look at Debski's

-inventory, one of angles, twisted metal
+angles, twisted

 and rust.